Counting independent sets in graphs with bounded bipartite pathwidth: Introduction

 However, for some classes of graphs, for example line graphs, approximate counting is known to be possible~\cite{JS,JSV}.
 The most successful approach to the problem has been the Markov chain approach, which relies on a close correspondence between approximate counting and sampling uniformly at random~\cite{JVV}.
 The Markov chain method was applied to degree-bounded graphs in~\cite{LV} and~\cite{DG}.
 In his PhD thesis~\cite{JM}, Matthews used the Markov chain approach with a Markov chain for sampling independent sets in \emph{claw-free} graphs.
 His chain, and its analysis, directly generalises that of~\cite{JS}.

 Several other approaches to approximate counting have been successfully applied to the independent set problem.
 Weitz~\cite{weitz} used the \emph{correlation decay} approach on degree-bounded graphs, resulting in a deterministic polynomial time approximation algorithm (an FPTAS) for counting independent sets in graphs with degree at most 5.
 Sly~\cite{sly} gave a matching NP-hardness result.
 The correlation decay method was also applied to matchings in~\cite{BGKNP}, and was extended to complex values of $\lambda$ in~\cite{HSV}.
-Recently, Efthymiou et al.~\cite{EHSVY} proved that the Markov chain approach can (almost) produce the best results obtainable by other methods.
+Efthymiou et al.~\cite{EHSVY} proved that the Markov chain approach can (almost) produce the best results obtainable by other methods, for graphs with sufficiently high maximum degree and girth.

+Very recently (after this paper was submitted), Anari et al~\cite{alg} proved that the Glauber dynamics for weighted independent sets (the hardcore model) is rapidly mixing in the tree uniqueness region, and their analysis was simplified and generalised by Chen et al.~\cite{clv}, improving the mixing time.

 The \emph{independence polynomial} $P_G(\lambda)$ of a graph $G$ is defined in (\ref{independence}) below.
-The \emph{Taylor series} approach of Barvinok~\cite{barvinok} was used by Patel and Regts~\cite{PR} to give a FPTAS for $P_G(\lambda)$ in degree-bounded claw-free graphs.
-The success of the method depends on the location of the roots of the independence polynomial, Chudnovsky and Seymour~\cite{CS} proved that all these roots are real, and hence they are all negative.
+The \emph{Taylor series} approach of Barvinok~\cite{barvinok-book,barvinok} was used by Patel and Regts~\cite{PR} to give a FPTAS for $P_G(\lambda)$ in degree-bounded claw-free graphs.
+The success of the method depends on the location of the roots of the independence polynomial.
+Chudnovsky and Seymour~\cite{CS} proved that all these roots are real, and hence they are all negative.
 Then the algorithm of~\cite{PR} is valid for all complex $\lambda$ which are not real and negative.
+Bencs~\cite{bencs} gave a new proof of Chudnovsky--Seymour result, which involved establishing that independence polynomials satisfy certain Christoffel--Darboux identities.
+It follows from his proof that there is an open region around the positive axis which is zero-free for the independence polynomial of bounded-degree fork-free graphs.
+Thus the Taylor expansion approach can be applied to give an FPTAS for $P_G(\lambda)$ in bounded-degree fork-free graphs.

 Bonsma et al.~\cite{BKW} gave a polynomial-time algorithm which takes a claw-free graph $G$ and two independent sets of $G$ and decides whether one of the independent sets can be transformed into the other by a sequence of elementary moves, each of which deletes one vertex and inserts another, producing a new independent set.
 This implies ergodicity of the Glauber dynamics, though we make no use of this result.